 About the former Holllingbury Library site project

-As part of the New Homes for Neighbourhoods programme, we're planning to demolish the unused Hollingbury Library.
+As part of the New Homes for Neighbourhoods programme, we have demolished the unused Hollingbury Library.

 The former Hollingbury library is located at 137 Carden Hill, Brighton and Hove, Brighton BN1 8DA.
 The existing building is contaminated with asbestos and is beyond restoration or refurbishment.